igjese/cards/README.md

 ## Summarized design discussion Sep-12 2024

+### Overall Gameplay

+- Player goes through series of encounters of different types: Event, Battle, Reward, Shop, Rest.
+- Main carry-over resource is Fortune.
+Also, player carries over his deck to next encounter.
+- Player chooses next encounter from the map, like in Slay the Spire
+- Encounters consist of "steps", each step presenting a short historical snippet (2-3 sentences).

+### Map Representation
+- Future encounters are represented by an icon of their type.
+- Resolved encounters are represented by a thumbnail of their main visual.

+### First Prototype
+- First prototype has three "fixed" encounters:
+1. Origins (Event) - this is the first gameplay screen
+2. Founding of Rome (Event)
+3. Sabine Women (Battle) - against three tribe i.e. 3 enemies

+### Encounter Mechanics

+- Events consists of multiple steps, each offering different choices to progress (requiring randomly two of: Fortune, army, money) and final option to chose a reward (extra Fortune or an action card)
+- Battle encounters follow a 3-step structure:
+  1. Preparation: Choices requiring resources.
+  2. Battle: Core battle mechanics (separate from other encounters).
+  3. Reward: Choice of extra Fortune or random action card.
+- Each encounter has a single main visual that stays consistent through multiple steps to reduce complexity.

 ### Player and Enemy Representation
 - Player is represented by a **single Roman figure**.
 - Enemies (e.g., Caenina, Crustumerium, Antemnae) are represented by **tribal figurines**.